 Each nursing unit that is currently hiring new graduates at that time will be listed on the job postings.

-Interviews will be conducted in August/September.
+Interviews will be conducted Monday, March 9 - Friday, March 20.
 Once final candidates are chosen, those not selected for a position will be informed via e-mail.

 Please note: To check the status of your candidacy, please sign into your profile and review your dashboard of job submittals.

 The interview process will include an interview with the department and possible shadow experience on the unit.
-For interview selection, present documentation of your scheduled RN-NLCEX testing date of August 21, 2019.
-Your NCLEX testing date must be scheduled on or before before August 21, 2019.
-For licensure transfer, present documentation of your postmarked licensure transfer application to the IL Department of Professional Regulation with the same deadline date on or before August 21, 2019.
+For interview selection, present documentation of your scheduled RN-NLCEX testing date of March 11, 2020.
+(You must have completed your NCLEX testing on or before March 11, 2020).
+For licensure transfer, present documentation of your postmarked licensure transfer application to the IL Department of Professional Regulation with the same deadline date on or before March 11, 2020.

 The documents required on the day of the interview include; two copies of your resume.
 At the time of offer you will need to bring current licensure verification as a Registered Nurse in the State of Illinois and BLS certification required through American Heart Association is required.
 A copy of your Continental Testing Service (CTS) pass letter will be required.
 Orientation attendance is required for successful completion of the RN Internship Graduate Program.